Capitals look to snap skid vs. league-worst Ducks

 The 37-year-old future Hall of Famer has 32 goals and 54 points on the season.
 He’s 82 goals from breaking Wayne Gretzky’s NHL career record.

-Washington could be without one of its more physical players as forward Anthony Mantha sustained an upper-body injury against the Red Wings and left in the second period.
-Mantha did not practice on Wednesday.
+Washington will be without one of its more physical players as forward Anthony Mantha was placed on injured reserve Thursday.
+He sustained an upper-body injury against the Red Wings and left in the second period.

 The Ducks are mired in a six-game losing streak in which they’ve been outscored 36-15.